What is PrEP?

 PrEP is an easy and effective way to prevent HIV.
-Only you can decide if PrEP is a good addition to whatever you are already doing to take care of your sexual health.
-Consider PrEP if you are:
+You should consider PrEP in addition to whatever you’re already doing to take care of your health if:

-- Having trouble taking steps to lower the chances of getting HIV when having sex
+- You’re having trouble taking steps to lower the chances of getting HIV when having sex or injecting drugs.

-- Doing a lot to lower the chances of getting HIV, but want to do even more
+- You’re doing a lot to lower the chances of getting HIV, like using condoms when you have sex, but want to do even more to prevent HIV infection.

 How do I get PrEP?

-The first step to getting PrEP is talking to a nurse or doctor.
+The first step to getting PrEP is talking to a nurse, doctor, or other trusted healthcare provider.
 They will:

-- Talk with you about your risks and a variety of ways to prevent HIV, including taking PrEP
+- Talk with you about your risks for HIV infection, and ways to prevent HIV, including taking PrEP.

-- Order laboratory tests for HIV, STDs, and a few other things to make sure it is safe to start PrEP
+- Order laboratory tests for HIV, STIs, and a few other things to make sure it is safe for you to start PrEP.

 If you are HIV-negative and decide to take PrEP, you will need to: